rerdavies/pipedal_p2pd/README.md

 Provides P2P (WiFi Direct) session management for wpa_supplicant, as used in the PiPedal project.

+For support, please go to the [PiPedal Project](http://github.com//rerdavies/pipedal) page.

+Built as a submodule in the PiPedal Project Build.

 ## Borrowing Code

 The project is currently fairly tightly coupled to PiPedal.
 The current implementation addresses PiPedal's needs adequately; but there's functionality missing for a general-purpose library.

-Not currently suitable for general use; but what's here can be easily leveraged your own purposes.
-If you branch, please rename the executables and libaries so you don't take down my projects.
-There's a good chance this code will go on to become a properly componentized library.

 If there's interest, I could be convinced to speed up the development of a full component library. (nudge nudge sponsor sponsor. ;-P ).
 But that's fairly far down my list of personal priorities.

-Pull requests are welcome.
-Support is pretty much as-is, for now.
+Please rename binaries and libraries if you fork the code.
+Not doing so will break your installs and mine.
+And there's a good chance that some or all of this code will get upgraded to a more generally usable component.

+## State of the Code.

 What's provided:

 - P2P (WiFi Direct) session management for autonomous groups (no GO negotiation), with LABEL authentication only. (i.e. a fixed pin that would be printed on a label attached to the bottom of the device).

- - There is code for a "none" authenticantion mode (PBC always on) -- which could be used while doing initial onboarding for an IoT device -- not recommended due to a a plethora of security issues.

-- Allows robust successful connections from Android devices.
+- Fast reliable pairing with Android devices.

-- Provides WiFi Direct UPNP service discovery for PiPedal.

 - Runs on the dhcpcd network stack used by Raspberry Pi OS.